 - Cut the sternum with a knife to allow the chicken to open flat.

-- Open the chicken and season with 1 tbsp of your herbed butter.
+- Open the chicken and season with 1 tablespoon of your herbed butter.

 - Slice your onions and place them in your pan to form a barrier between the pan and the chicken.